jannis-kiriasis/insured/README.md

 - [css validation](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjannis-kiriasis.github.io%2Finsured%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 ![CSS validation](./README-files/css-test.png)

-There is only 1 warning related to `-webkit-appearance: none;` used to style the form submit button.
+There are only 2 warnings related to `-webkit-appearance: none;` and `-moz-appearance: none;` used to style the form submit button.
 This was used to prevent iPhone / iPad default style.
 The submit button would otherwise not be styled as declared in the CSS without the webkit extension.

 ### Functionality testing